infor-design/enterprise/src/components/bubble/readme.md

 ## Configuration Options

-The bubble chart is a line chart with the isBubble set that adds the bubble.
-Plus the z dimension in the data.
+The bubble chart is a line chart with `isBubble` set.
+This adds the bubble and the z dimension in the data.
 This is based on the [line chart api]( ../line) see see that api for some more details.

 ## Code Example